-This marks a 17.5% projected growth for a single year – a brave, yet reasonable assumption.
+This marks a 17.5% projected growth from 2018 to 2019 – a brave, yet reasonable assumption.
 If we take the previous year-to-year growth for comparison, the industry registered a massive 21% jump back then.

 7. The growing adoption of cloud services will increase the need for additional IT infrastructure.
 2018 cloud computing statistics from IDC predict a 10.9% growth rate of the demand for servers, Ethernet switches, and enterprise storage solutions.

 Long term forecasts confirm this trend will continue to affect the IT market in the next few years.
 Public cloud vendors will be extending their influence and rake more income in return.
 Should predictions turn out to be correct, the spending on IT infrastructure will reach $55.7 billion by 2022.